ajh123/random_code/projects/ai/miners-online.md

-Miners Online is the official hosting partner for the Samland Government, which Miners Online can be found online at https://minersonline.uk/, or on GitHub at https://github.com/miners-online.
+Miners Online is the official hosting partner for the Samland Government.

+Miners Online can be found online at https://minersonline.uk/, or on GitHub at https://github.com/miners-online.

+Miners Online and Samland were founded by the same person.

 ## What Miners Online may do is not what the Samland government may do.